siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-10-23-how-to-use-the-new-privacy-features-on-iphone-16.md

-* Go to Settings &gt; Bluetooth to see connected devices and manage their permissions.
+* Go to Settings > Bluetooth to see connected devices and manage their permissions.